Summary

 Slowly Changing Dimensions (SCD Type 2)

-Equipment moves between production lines.
-Sensors get recalibrated.
-Firmware gets updated.
-If you simply overwrite the old value, you lose the ability to correctly interpret historical data.
-A vibration reading from last month should be evaluated against the calibration that was active at that time, not today's calibration.
+Equipment moves between production lines, sensors are recalibrated, and firmware is updated.
+Simply overwriting the old value removes the ability to interpret historical data correctly.
+A vibration reading from last month should be evaluated against the calibration that was active at that time, not against today's calibration.

-SCD Type 2 solves this by keeping a history of changes with effective date ranges:
+SCD Type 2 addresses this requirement by maintaining a history of changes with effective date ranges:

 CREATE TABLE sensor_history (